Breadcrumb

 Will health centers be able to validate submitted UDS+ data to ensure accuracy?

-Layers of validation are built into the FHIR® transactions, but HRSA is also developing internal business logic to perform validation analyses on the submitted patient-level data.
-UDS+ review functionality is in development and HRSA will provide details on these at a later time.
+Layers of validation are built into the FHIR® transactions, but we are also developing internal business logic to perform validation analyses on the submitted patient-level data.
+UDS+ review functionality is in development and we will provide details on these at a later time.

 (Updated: 6/5/2023)